 Expected Returns: 7.1% historical return, 7.3% forecast.

 Speed of Investment: Fast & Easy.
 Lots of availability on Secondary Market and many new loans.

-Funding Circle Cashback: There’s £50 cashback for new customers who join via a refer a friend link and invest £2,000.
+Funding Circle Cashback: Update 3rd October 2017 – The Refer a Friend Option is Currently Unavailable, I will update this if/when it becomes available again There’s £50 cashback for new customers who join via a refer a friend link and invest £2,000.
 If you request using this form I’ll raise the refer a friend request for you in my Funding Circle account.
 I would also receive £50 which goes towards maintaining this blog: